Solvable groups of interval exchange transformations: Acknowledgement

 \section{Acknowledgement}

+We would like to thank the anonymous referee for suggestions that improved the exposition.
 The first and third authors acknowledge support from ANR-11-BS01-013 while this work was started, and are supported by the Institut Universitaire de France.
 The second named author is supported in part by Grant-in-Aid for Scientific Research (No. 15H05739).
+The author thanks the Centre Henri Lebesgue ANR-11-LABX-0020-01 for creating an attractive mathematical environment.
 This material is based upon work supported by the National Science Fondation under grant No. DMS-1440140 while the authors were in residence at the Mathematical Science Research Institute in Berkeley California, during the Fall 2016 semester.

 {

 } .3cm {\sc Fran\c{c}ois Dahmani}, Universit\'e Grenoble Alpes, Institut Fourier, F-38000 Grenoble, France. {\tt francois.dahmani@univ-grenoble-alpes.fr}

 .2cm